xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 of inference is called _making an hypothesis_.[52]
 It is the inference of a _case_ from a _rule_ and _result_.
 We have, then—

-               DEDUCTION.
+**DEDUCTION.**

-               _Rule._—All the beans from this bag are white.
+    Rule. - All the beans from this bag are white.

-               _Case._—These beans are from this bag.
+    Case. - These beans are from this bag.

-               ∴ _Result._—These beans are white.
+    ∴ Result. - These beans are white.

-              INDUCTION.
+**INDUCTION.**

-              _Case._—These beans are from this bag.
+    Case. - These beans are from this bag.

-              _Result._—These beans are white.
+    Result. - These beans are white.

-              ∴ _Rule._—All the beans from this bag are white.
+    ∴ Rule. - All the beans from this bag are white.

-               HYPOTHESIS.
+**HYPOTHESIS.**

-               _Rule._—All the beans from this bag are white.
+    Rule. - All the beans from this bag are white.

-               _Result._—These beans are white.
+    Result. - These beans are white.

-               ∴ _Case._—These beans are from this bag.
+    ∴ Case. - These beans are from this bag.

 We, accordingly, classify all inference as follows:

                      Inference.
                /———————^———————-|
     Deductive or Analytic.
 Synthetic.
                                /————^—————|
                           Induction.
 Hypothesis.

 Induction is where we generalize from a number of cases of which something is true, and infer that the same thing is true of a whole